What is Civil Legal Aid? A General Explanation

 Civil legal aid helps ensure fairness for all in the justice system, regardless of how much money you have.

-If you click on any of the above below, you will be leaving this website.
+If you click on any of the links below, you will be leaving this website.

 It provides access to legal help for people to protect their livelihoods, their health, and their families.
 Civil legal aid makes it easier to access information — whether through easy-to-understand forms, including online forms; legal assistance or representation; and legal self-help centers — so people can know their rights.